Little sign of economic stress in North Korea's well-swept capital

 "He has been in place for more than a year and a half now; we see no sign of any dissent or opposition or internal discomfort over his position as leader," one diplomat said of the young leader.

-While Kim has been more visible, especially over the past week when he looked confident and relaxed presiding over the anniversary celebrations, there is no indication of any change in the policies set by his father and grandfather.
+While Kim has been more visible, especially over the past week when he looked confident and relaxed presiding over the anniversary celebrations, there's no indication of any change in the policies set by his father and grandfather.

-"There's been a change in style, but not substance," said the diplomat, who declined to be identified.
-(Editing by Robert Birsel and Choonsik Yoo)